googleapis/google-cloud-cpp-spanner/doc/cutting-a-release.md

 git checkout -b "${RELEASE}.x" "${RELEASE}.0"
 git push --set-upstream origin "${RELEASE}.x"
 ```

-This will start a CI build cycle.
-The builds *should* pass, as we normally keep
-`master` in a releasable state.

 **NOTE:** No code review or Pull Request is needed as part of this step.